yugabyte/yugabyte-db/docs/content/latest/deploy/manual-deployment/system-config.md

 {{< note title="Note" >}}

-- After changing a ulimit setting, the YB-Master and YB-TServer services must be restarted in order for the new settings to take effect.
+- After changing a ulimit setting, the YB-Master and YB-TServer servers must be restarted in order for the new settings to take effect.
 Check the `/proc/<process pid>` file to see the current settings.
 - Changes made using ulimit may revert following a system restart depending on the system configuration.

 {{< /note >}}